Turupawn/ModioCentos7BuildInstructions/Readme.md

 # Grabbing the precompiled binary

-Alternatively just grab the [libmodio.so](https://github.com/Turupawn/ModioCentos7BuildInstructions/raw/master/libmodio.so) on this repo and isntall `curl-devel`.
+Alternatively just grab the [libmodio.so](https://github.com/Turupawn/ModioCentos7BuildInstructions/raw/master/libmodio.so) on this repo and install `curl-devel`.

 ```
 yum install curl-devel